 The Truist app performs much better with 4.2 stars on Google Play with over 38k consumer reviews and 4.6 stars on the App Store with over 2,500 reviews.
 The mobile and online platforms are said to be easy-to-use and relatively glitch-free.

-Truist’s CD rates are not competitive at this time and do not even keep up with the national average.
-Many other banks and credit unions nationwide are starting to lift their CD rates as the FED just bumped their rates by 0.50% and plan to continue hiking rates throughout the year.
+Truist’s CD rates are getting more competitive, however the selection of CD terms online are minimal with only a 12 month option available at this time.
+Many other banks and credit unions nationwide are starting to lift their CD rates as the FED continues to raise prime rates throughout the remainder of the year.
 You can see where we think CD rates are heading here.